Prepped for PrEP

 In May 2016, Truvada was approved by the TGA to be used for PrEP in Australia.
-This means doctors can now prescribe Truvada for PrEP.
-However, Truvada is not yet listed under Australia’s Pharmaceutical Benefits Scheme (PBS) which means the costs associated with the drug are not subsidised, making it unaffordable for many people.
-In order for Truvada to be added to the PBS, a separate application needs to be submitted by the manufacturer of Truvada.
+This means doctors can now prescribe PrEP.
+However, PrEP is not yet listed under Australia’s Pharmaceutical Benefits Scheme (PBS) which means the costs associated with the drug are not subsidised, making it unaffordable for many people.

-Truvada as PrEP has been proven extremely effective in reducing HIV transmission by studies performed around the world.
-If we’re to reach our goal of ending HIV by 2020, it’s imperative that we fully utilise any tools that are available, which is why ACON is already advocating for Truvada’s listing in the PBS.
+PrEP as a HIV prevention strategy has been proven extremely effective by studies performed around the world.
+If we’re to reach our goal of ending HIV by 2020, it’s imperative that we fully utilise any tools that are available, and PrEP is part of that picture.

 How does PrEP work?